Cathay Pacific Asia Miles Devaluation 2026: What the May Changes Mean Now

 3. This week — Verify your Taiwan credit card's current transfer rate (log into DBS/Amex — don't assume)

-4. Before April 30 — If you decide to redeem, complete transfer + booking
+4. After confirming the seat — If you decide to redeem, complete the transfer and booking

 5. Anytime — If not rushing, do one qualifying activity (like donating 100 miles) to keep your balance from expiring